tsaridas/stremio-docker/README.md

 ## FFMPEG

-We build our own ffmpeg from jellyfin repo with version 4.4.1-4 This plays well and its what stremio officially supports.
+We build our own ffmpeg from jellyfin repo with version 4.4.1-4.
+This includes:
+- Hardware acceleration support for both Intel and AMD (VAAPI)
+- Multiple codec support (H.264, HEVC, VP9, etc.)
+- Optimized for streaming workloads

+Hardware acceleration is automatically detected and enabled when supported devices are available.
+Due to alpine missing glic nvidia transcoding would probably not work.

 ### FFMPEG add configure options